Starting a small business today might be easy for anyone out there, but this doesn’t mean that running it will be effortless!

 There is a high chance that as a small business owner, you bump into work fatigue at your office, and you decide to go to a local coffee shop or any other public places to restart your work and be more productive.
 As soon as you enter a public place like a local coffee shop, you tend to use the free wi-fi, making you vulnerable to different security threats.

 Remember this: if you connect your PC with a local wi-fi to work for your small business, it will open doors to all the online criminals to breach your data and take control of your system.
 This is why you need to invest in a portable hotspot and carry it with you so that you can work anywhere without worrying about data breaches.
+It’s good to have penetration testing service that can help to maintain compliance, eliminate IT cyber security threats, and reveal how hackers breach systems.

 Improve password protection